Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 If you need to get her passport quickly, you can request expedited services to get it in 2-3 weeks.
 If you need it before then, you can apply at the New Orleans Passport Agency which serves residents of Ohio or apply through a private passport expediting service.

-Expedite Passport for Minor
+Expedite Passport for a Minor

 Entering Canada by Cruise line